Commit451/coil-imagegetter/README.md

 val spanned = Html.fromHtml(this, Html.FROM_HTML_MODE_LEGACY, imageGetter)
 textView.text = spanned
 ```
-When running the above on the Main thread, you will see the text appear first, then the images.
-Otherwise, if run on a background thread, the text and images will appear at the same time.
-You can see this in the sample app.
 For advanced usage, you can also specify your own `ImageLoader` and source modifier.
 See the class docs for more.

 License